-Bring \$100-\$200 in the currency of your host country with you, or change that amount in the airport before heading out into the country.
-Be aware of your arrival time, if you are arriving late, or on a weekend, the airport bank may be closed.
+Bring \$100-\$200 in the currency of your host country with you or exchange that amount in the airport upon your arrival into the country.
+Be aware of your arrival time: if you are arriving late, or on a weekend, the airport exchange counter may be closed, but an ATM may be available.